OrlandoQuintana/quadcopter_from_scratch/README.md

    - The `imu_publisher` node reads this data via SPI and publishes it to the `/raw_imu` topic.

 2. **Sensor Fusion**:
-   - The `sensor_fusion` node fuses accelerometer and gyroscope data using an EKF to compute the quadcopter's orientation (roll, pitch, yaw).
+   - The `sensor_fusion` node fuses accelerometer and gyroscope data using an EKF to compute the quadcopter's attitude.
-   - The fused data is published to the `/estimated_orientation` topic.
+   - The fused data is published to the `/quaternion_estimate` topic.

 3. **User Input**:
-   - The `controller_input` node reads user commands (desired roll, pitch, yaw, and throttle) from an XBox controller.
+   - The `controller_input` node reads user commands (desired roll, pitch, yaw, and throttle) from a Radio controller.
    - These commands are published to the `/desired_orientation` and `/throttle` topics.

 4. **Control System**: